matildepark/matildepark.ca/about/index.md

 I'm a software and interactive media developer based in Toronto.
 I'm a strong generalist, the dreaded "creative technologist," with experience working in (and sometimes leading) various teams in self-owned, creative and professional environments across tech.

-I'm interested in the burgeoning decentralised web; "play" and user interfaces; enacting stories through interfaces; and rethinking the role and social integration of personal computers in our everyday lives.
+I'm interested in decentralised computing and networks; "play" and user interfaces; user interface composability; and rethinking the role and social integration of personal computers in our everyday lives.
 Currently I'm helping build [Urbit](https://urbit.org) with [Tlon](https://tlon.io), leading the Landscape team.

 Previously, I've written and directed video games with [Aether Interactive](http://aether.in.net), creating experimental narratives using computer interface tropes.
 Our games, as well as my side projects, can be found [on itch.io](http://aetherinteractive.itch.io).
 I've also written and performed music as a member of [Lapsed Catholics](http://lapsedcatholics.bandcamp.com).